-Apple awards grants for computer chip courses to historically Black schools
+Apple awards grants for computer chip courses to historically black schools

-REUTERS: Apple Inc said Thursday it will give US$5 million to four historically Black universities to help expand their engineering programs for designing the chips that power electronic devices.
+NEW YORK: Apple Inc said Thursday it will give $5 million to four historically Black universities to help expand their engineering programs for designing the chips that power electronic devices.

 The grants will support each school's engineering departments and seek to focus expanding course work in fields like computing architecture and designing chips.
 The money will also support fellowships and internships in hardware technologies, Apple said.